 In the digital world, PDFs meet all of the industry standards for publishing.
-For example, have you ever emailed a document to someone and they complained that the formatting was all messed up when they opened it?
+For example, have you ever emailed a document to someone and had them complain the formatting was all messed up when they opened it?
 Maybe they couldn’t even open the file because they didn’t have the right program.

 Not every computer has the same programs, program versions or even the same fonts.
 And what looks fine on your computer might look terrible, or not even open at all, on someone else’s system.
-That’s why the Portable Document Format (you probably know it as PDF) exists.
+That’s why the Portable Document Format (PDF) exists.

-So no matter when you are designing or sending to other people, a PDF is the industry standard.
+So whether you’re designing or you’re sending files to other people, a PDF is the industry standard.
 All you have to find is the right PDF creator.

 It’s user-friendly and meets all the industry standards for publishing.
 The Scribus website also has many tutorials and guides to help you on your way.

-Head to the Scribus home page and click on the Download Tab and choose your version of Windows and the download should start automatically.
+Head to the Scribus home page, click on the download tab, choose your version, and the download should start automatically.
 When the download is complete, open and run the installation files.
-Be sure to read the License Agreement before continuing.
-Remember, you should always read the fine print on anything you download to your computer!
+Be sure to read the license agreement before continuing.
+Remember: You should always read the fine print on anything you download to your computer!
 After you accept the agreement, the installation will complete.

 Once you’re ready to get started styling, take a minute or two to look around and get yourself acquainted with the features.
 Here’s a quick tutorial for Scribus that I found on YouTube that can help you get started: